 Operating System (OS)

-This attribute refers to the actual operating system of your smartwatch (not your smartphone such as iOS or Android).
-You'll want to find a smartwatch that has a widely supported watch OS such as Apple's WatchOS5 or Google's Wear OS as they have a lot of third-party apps and customization options available.
+This attribute refers to the actual operating system of your smartwatch.
+You'll want to find a smartwatch that has a widely supported watch OS such as Apple's WatchOS 5 or Google's Wear OS.
+The reason for this is that they have a lot of third-party apps and customization options available for users.

 Heart Rate Monitor

-All of the models in this list besides the Kate Spade Scallop have a heart rate monitor, but keep in mind not all heart rate monitors are equal.
-Some of them are not 24/7 tracking and will only read your heart rate every so often or during fitness or workout modes.
+Keep in mind, not all heart rate monitors are equal.
+Some of them do not offer 24/7 tracking.
+Those that don't will only read your heart rate every couple of minutes or only during when the workout mode is enabled.

 Native Sleep Tracking

-Keep in mind, due to the limited battery life on most of the models on this list, sleep tracking isn't practical even through a third-party app unless you decide to charge it during the day and wear it at night which we think most won't want to do.
+Keep in mind, there is limited battery life on most of the smartwatches on this list.
+This makes sleep tracking impractical even through a third-party app.
+That is unless you decide to charge it during the day and wear it at night which most won't want to do.